floatingprimes/PredatorPrey/README.md

 - Utilize the scipy library's integration functionality in determining outcome

-- Display results in a clear, comprehensive manner for analysis
+- Plots results in a clear, comprehensive manner for analysis